frc2468/numlock/README.md

 # logging

 Minimal logging framework for labview.
-Meant to be used on roborio.
+Meant to be useable on roborio.